Table of Contents

 Understanding the Value of B2B Brand Awareness

-8 Essential Brand Awareness Activities for B2B
+8 Essential B2B Brand Awareness Tactics

 1. Create Content Praising Your Customers

 Do you have a customer doing something worth talking about?
 Does your product or service help them in some way?

 Creating video spotlights or case studies on your customers should talk about what your customers are doing, not what you’re doing to help them.
 Your audience will understand how your products or services are helping.
 In fact, 83% of consumers trust recommendations from their peers over advertising.